12 Statistical Anomaly Methods

 detector = AdaptiveThresholdDetector(window_size=50, n_std=2.5)

-anomaly, lower, upper = detector.update(temp)
+flagged, lower, upper = detector.update(reading)

 Window Size Trade-Offs: